Your New Favorite Bread Recipe Has Only 2 Ingredients

 It wasn’t until I used a store-brand butter pecan that I really got into my ice cream bread groove.
 Perhaps it was the simplicity of the butter pecan flavor, or perhaps it was a slightly lower fat content, but the butter pecan version literally astounded my taste testers.
 “It’s like something you’d find in the bread basket at a fancy little inn upstate,” said my foodie-friend Lisa as she slathered it with soft, creamy butter.
 (She took another slice to go before she left!)
 As for the teenage boys, they were content to gobble it up plain.

-Ice cream bread is a total win, no matter what flavor!
-That being said, I did learn a couple things:
+Ice cream bread is a total win, no matter what flavor and is sure to compete for the top spot along with other fan favorites like Hawaiian bread!
+That being said, I did learn a couple of things:

 - I’m a fan of the simpler flavors (without ribbons or significant chunks) because the results are more predictable.
 You don’t have to worry about chocolate chunks falling to the bottom of the pan.